 In sales, the more success you have, the more money you make.
 So, all sales teams, to some extent, are motivated to improve performance in order to earn more.
 So, offer them educational opportunities to help them thrive.
-You can even incentivize them with time off, more leads or other perks.
+You can even incentivize them with time off, more leads, or other perks.
 Educational opportunities also foster a growth mindset for your team.

 Vary topics.
-Workshops about effective sales, market dynamics and product updates can all help sharpen their skills.
+Workshops about effective sales, market dynamics, and product updates can all help sharpen their skills.

 And don’t forget to mix up how education is delivered.
 Just as there are different drivers for each team member, each one learns differently as well.
-Some are fine with passive learning experiences like videos, briefs and lectures.
-But active learners enjoy discussions, forums and debates that get them involved.
+Some are fine with passive learning experiences like videos, briefs, and lectures.
+But active learners enjoy discussions, forums, and debates that get them involved.
 Take it a step further.
 Roll up your sleeves and take a class or workshop with your employees.
 You may discover other ways you can motivate them in the future.

 Being part of a remote team doesn’t mean you avoid face-to-face interaction entirely.
-It’s a good idea to set aside at least one time each year where you all gather together.
+It’s a good idea to set aside at least one time each year when you all gather together.
 Company retreats have been found to improve productivity.
 You can sprinkle some sales talk in there, but these experiences should allow the team to separate from the work grind and enjoy downtime together.
 You can also build in teamwork activities if that fits with your work culture.

 Retreats nudge team members outside of their roles and reveal personalities that you may want to nurture for career advancement that would mutually benefit your company.

 Wrapping it up